What is ALA accreditation and why does it matter?

 The faculty and staff of the School of Computing and Information are pleased that our highly-ranked MLIS program continues to meet the standards for ALA accreditation and provides students with the skills and knowledge necessary for successful careers in the Information Sciences.

-A profile of students who were admitted to the MLIS program in Fall Term 2015 and information about the types of institutions and positions in which graduates of this class are working can be found in the following documents: Student Profile and Institutions/Positions of our Graduates.
+A profile of students who were admitted to the MLIS program between Fall term 2014 and Fall term 2017 with their admission and graduation rates and information about the types of institutions and positions in which graduates of this class are working can be found in the following documents: Student Profile and Institutions/Positions of our Graduates.
 For additional information regarding student outcome data, please contact Dr. Bruce Childers, Chair, Department of Information Culture and Data Stewardship.